 In short, “Edit my Acca” will allow punters to remove selections from their open accumulator wagers in return for accepting a lower payout.
 For example, if you have a 5-leg football accumulator in progress and one of the matches included in your accumulator looks like it is about to cost you your bet, you can log in and remove that leg from your bet.

-The feature available starting today via the Ladbrokes mobile application.
-Ladbrokes told SBC News that the feature is a “game changer” as the betting firms continues to innovate in the competitive sports betting market.
+The feature is available starting today via the Ladbrokes mobile application.
+Ladbrokes told SBC News that the feature is a “game-changer” as the betting firms continue to innovate in the competitive sports betting market.

 - August 2016